RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Launch command** _(files only)_

-Here you can override the launch command for the game, for example to use a different emulator than the default one for the game system.
+Here you can override the launch command for the game, for example to use a different emulator than the default one defined for the game system.
 Very useful for MAME/arcade games.

 **Times played** _(files only)_